s3krit/miniexec/README.md

 - [ ] Pass the run context without needing to specify an additional volume
 - [ ] Try to hook the image-pulling to print output
 - [ ] Shell detection? (at the moment, we just assume all image shells are /bin/bash...)
+- [ ] Allow passing an env-file in addition to individual env vars